Switch Girl!!: Manga

 Switch Girl!! is written and illustrated by Natsumi Aida.
 It was serialized in the monthly shōjo manga magazine Margaret from 19 August 2006 to 4 January 2014.
 The chapters were later released in 25 bound volumes by Shueisha under the Margaret Comics imprint.

 A vomic (voice comic) adaptation of the first chapter was released in 2009.

 Television drama

 Switch Girl!! was adapted into a television drama series, which was broadcast on Fuji TV Two from 24 December 2011 to 18 February 2012.
 The series stars Mariya Nishiuchi as Nika and Renn Kiriyama as Arata.
 The theme song for the series is "Love Brick" by Nana Mizuki.

 A second season titled Switch Girl!!
 2 aired on Fuji TV Two from 7 December 2012 to 25 January 2013.
 The theme song is "Happy Go Round" by Nana Mizuki.

 Part of the first season was screened at Japan Expo 2012 in Paris to promote the home release for regional French audiences.
 Mariya Nishiuchi, who stars as Nika, appeared as a guest during the event.
 In 2020, AsianCrush acquired the English distribution rights for the first season.
+The drama received negative reviews.